tristanlee85/coldfusion-closure/README.md

      "/closures" = "ram:///"
 };
 ```
+> If your administrator has disabled the in-memory filesystem, you will need to change the path from `ram:///` to a writeable directory on your local filesystem.

 ### Installation
 Place the component in the directory of your choice accessible by your application.